-The unilateral termination of an employment relationship does not require any reason or the consent of any authority.
+The unilateral termination of an employment relationship does not require any reason or authority’s consent.
 Only notice periods are required to be met.
 Termination of a fixed-term contract – employment ends automatically when the term of the contract has expired.

-Notice can be given verbally, in writing or implicitly (handover of employment papers).
-No reason for termination need to be given.
+Notice can be given verbally, in writing, or implicitly (handover of employment papers).
+No reason for termination needs to be given.

 Periods of notice and deadlines in the event of termination by the employee are: